sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/permissions_in_batch_changes.md

 Non-admin users are unable to apply batch changes without configuring access tokens.

-**NOTE** that this fallback has been deprecated in Sourcegraph 3.27 and is due to be removed in Sourcegraph 3.29.
+> WARNING: This fallback has been deprecated in Sourcegraph 3.27 and is due to be removed in Sourcegraph 3.29.

 ## Repository permissions for Batch Changes